Eulàlia Reguant: Straight Against Fascism

 On 27 January, the Second Chamber of the Spanish Supreme Court notified her that the trial for serious disobedience would take place on 1 and 2 March 2022, with the acceptance of the evidences presented by the prosecution as well as the defense.
 Following the news, she publicly announced that she would make the statements in Catalan language.
 On February 23, the solidarity committee with Reguant held a political act of support at the Calabria 66 Auditorium in Barcelona, with the online participation of Anna Gabriel and Alberto Rodríguez, former deputies of CUP and Podemos, respectively.
 Moreover, they also participated in person Antonio Baños, the CUP deputy Pau Juvillà, the lawyer Norma Pedemonte, the writer Núria Cadenes and the journalist Laia Soldevilla.
 The event was also attended by deputies from Republican Left of Catalonia (ERC), Junts (JxCat) such as Jordi Turull, En Comú Podem and CUP, leaders of the Catalan National Assembly and Òmnium Cultural, and representatives of the associative movement from the neighborhood of Sant Antoni.
 The event concluded with a long round of applause prior to the participation on stage of David Carabén and Marc Lloret, Mishima's voice and guitar, who performed two songs.
-On February 28, a similar event was called in the Ecooo Club in Madrid, called "Dignidad versus Vox", in which the defendant participated, along with activists from the city's social and political movements, such as the Sindicato de Manteros, the Antifascist Coordinator of Madrid and Castilian Left, as well as the Catalan collectives Raval VS Vox and 8Mil motius, the CUP deputy Basha Changuerra and the reprisal for insults to the Crown Albert Baiges.
+On February 28, a similar event was called in the Ecooo Club in Madrid, called "Dignidad versus Vox", in which the defendant participated, along with activists from the city's social and political movements, such as the Sindicato de Manteros, the Antifascist Coordinator of Madrid and Castilian Left, as well as the Catalan collectives Raval VS Vox and 8Mil motius, the CUP deputy Basha Changue and the reprisal for insults to the Crown Albert Baiges.
 Other displays of solidarity could be seen in the Balearic Islands when several sovereignist politicians and social activists published a video of support on 27 February and on the afternoon of 1 March they held a rally and read a manifesto in front of the Palma courts, located on Via Alemanya.